-Seasonal launch permits (valid at all Dane County, City of Madison, and City of Monona launch sites) are available at Monona City Hall, Monona Parks and Recreation Department, Ace Hardware Cottage Grove Road and West Marine.
+Seasonal launch permits (valid at all Dane County, City of Madison, and City of Monona launch sites) are available at Monona City Hall, Monona Parks and Recreation Department, West Marine.
 Daily launch permits are also available at each site.

 Boat Launch Permit Fees

 - Dane County Resident Annual Pass - $40

 - Dane County Senior Citizen (65+) Annual Pass - $21